HRSF-JSAN/title-map/README.md

 ### Dependencies
 - postgres ('brew install postgres')
+  * Here's a good article on installing postgres:    https://gist.github.com/sgnl/609557ebacd3378f3b72
 - node + npm ('brew install node')('brew install npm')

 ### Setup
-1. install dependencies by running `npm install`
+1. install project dependencies by running `npm install`
-2. Ensure you have the correct user and password on your local machine for postgress.
-   * host is set to local and user is set to root by default
-   * edit this command and run in terminal if you need to use a different host/user configuration `psql --host localhost -U root -f schema.sql postgres`
-3. Here's a good article on installing postgres: https://gist.github.com/sgnl/609557ebacd3378f3b72
-4. Create the DB by running `npm run createDB`
+2. create postgress database by running `npm run createDB` Edit the .env file with your username and remove the config portion at the beginning so the filename is '.env'
 5. Seed the database by running `npm run seedDB`
 6. Start the server and webpack by running `npm start` and `npm run dev`
 7. Navigate to `localhost:3001`